-The fact that you are on maternity leave does not change your rights to further periods of maternity leave and pay.
-There are no special rules about being pregnant when you return from maternity leave, but people find it confusing.
+Being on maternity leave does not change your rights to further periods of maternity leave and pay.

 You have the same right to return to work and to choose your new maternity leave dates as normal.
 Depending on how your dates fall you might be able to run the two maternity leaves together if you wish.
 Remember, though, you accrue holiday as normal throughout maternity leave so you should take the holiday in between the two lots of maternity leave.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details

 If you have further questions and would like to contact our advice team please use our advice contact form below or call us.